tommasorigon/India-SequentiaLogit/estimation.md

-# Estimation and Diagnostic
+# Estimation and convergence diagnostic
-Tommaso Rigon

 ## Description